puppetlabs/puppet-docs/source/guides/plugins_in_modules.markdown

 ## Module structure for 0.25.x and later

-In Puppet version 0.25.x and later plugins are stored in modules in the `lib` directory in a module:
+In Puppet version 0.25.x and later, plugins are stored in the `lib` directory of a module, using an internal directory structure that mirrors that of the Puppet code:

-    <MODULEPATH>/<module>/lib/puppet/type

-    for instance, let's say you have a custom package provider called custom_type.rb, you would place it in the following location

-    <MODULEPATH>/<module>/lib/puppet/provider/type/custom_pkg.rb

-For providers, place them in:

-    <MODULEPATH>/<module>/lib/puppet/provider

-    Let's say you have a custom package provider called custom_pkg.rb, you would place it in the following location:

-      <MODULEPATH>/<module>/lib/puppet/provider/package/custom_pkg.rb

-    Let's say you have a custom user provider called custom_user.rb, you would place it in the following location:

-      <MODULEPATH>/<module>/lib/puppet/provider/package/custom_user.rb

-For functions, place them in:

-    <MODULEPATH>/<module>/lib/puppet/parser/functions

-Similarly, Facter facts belong in the facter subdirectory of the library directory:

-    <MODULEPATH>/<module>/lib/facter
+    {modulepath}
+    └── {module}
+        └── lib
+            ├── facter
+            └── puppet
+                ├── parser
+                │   └── functions
+                ├── provider
+                    ├── exec
+                    ├── package
+                    └── etc... (any resource type)
+                └── type

+As the directory tree suggests, custom facts should go in `lib/facter/`, custom types should go in `lib/puppet/type/`, custom providers should go in `lib/puppet/provider/{type}/`, and custom functions should go in `lib/puppet/parser/functions/`.

+For example:

+A custom user provider:

+    {modulepath}/{module}/lib/puppet/provider/user/custom_user.rb

+A custom package provider:

+    {modulepath}/{module}/lib/puppet/provider/package/custom_pkg.rb

+A custom type for bare Git repositories:

+    {modulepath}/{module}/lib/puppet/type/gitrepo.rb

+A custom fact for the root of all home directories (that is, `/home` on Linux, `/Users` on Mac OS X, etc.):

+    {modulepath}/{module}/lib/facter/homeroot.rb

+And so on.

-Most types and facts should be stored in which ever module they are related to, for example a Bind fact might be distributed in your Bind module.
+Most types and facts should be stored in which ever module they are related to;
+for example, a Bind fact might be distributed in your Bind module.
 If you wish to centrally deploy types and facts you could create a separate module just for this purpose, for example one called `custom`.
-This module needs to be a valid module (with the correct directory structure and an `init.pp` file.
+This module needs to be a valid module (with the correct directory structure and an `init.pp` file).

 So, if we are using our custom module and our modulepath is /etc/puppet/modules then types and facts would be stored in the